DFE-Digital/itt-mentoring-beta-prototype/app/content/privacy.md

 ---
-title: Claim funding for mentors privacy notice
+title: Claim funding for mentor training privacy notice
 ---

 ## Who we are

 This work is being carried out by Department for Education (DfE) Digital, which is a part of DfE.
-For the purpose of data protection legislation, the DfE is the data controller for the personal data processed as part of Claim funding for mentors.
+For the purpose of data protection legislation, the DfE is the data controller for the personal data processed as part of Claim funding for mentor training.

 ## Why our use of your personal data is lawful